copvampire/Wooting-Game-Detection/README.md

 ### 4. Run the Wooting-Game-Detection.exe
 (p.s it will run as a background process, at the present time it will take a restart of the process to restart the config.ini)

+##Requested features and planned features:
+A UI where you can assign profile numbers to games, change it on the fly.